Anaiahm/Simspiration/README.md

   Insert Screenshots Here!

   ## 🚀 Get Started
-  Ready to play?
-Check out Simstagram now! 🌟💚 <br>
+  Ready to be simspired?
+Check out Simspiration now! 🌟💚 <br>
   [Simspiration](https://sweat-scribe-3fc4d84a62af.herokuapp.com/) <br>

   Or, Peek Behind the Scenes of Our Planning Journey! ✏️📓 <br>